jonathan-kuhn/healthcheck/README.md

 # healthcheck

-This script checks if a list of domains are up and running.
+A python script that checks if your websites are running fine and are reachable.

 ## Setup